civilKaos82/reddit-jr-database-design-challenge/README.md

 Requirements:

-1. A forum has multiple sections (e.g., "Off Topic", "Introduce Yourself", etc.)
+1. A user can submit stories
-2. Users can create threads
+2. Users can vote stories up or down
-3. Threads belong to one and only one section
-4. Users can post a new comment in a thread
+3. Users can comment on stories
-5. Users can reply to a comment in a thread
+4. Users can reply to other comments

 ##Releases